CHILD SUPPORT

 - Extraordinary medical expenses (orthodontic services, vision care, surgery, etc.)

-There are also certain expenses that the court might not include in a basic child support agreement.
+There are also certain expenses that the court might not include in a basic agreement.
 Some expenses may be considered extraordinary or beyond basic needs.
 These extraordinary expenses can require additional mediation to clarify the child support obligation

 and may include, but might not be limited to: